timjore/two-cents/src/site/notes/Backcasting works backward from a desired outcome.md

 Though both techniques postulate a future state as a frame for strategic planning, Backcasting is the opposite of a [[Premortem works backward from an undesirable outcome in order to prevent it\|Premortem]]:

-> Think of premortems as the opposite of backcasting, which we explored in the chapter on moonshot thinking. ==Backcasting works backward from a desired outcome.
+> Think of premortems as the opposite of backcasting... ==Backcasting works backward from a desired outcome.
 A premortem works backward from an undesired outcome.== It forces you to think about what could go wrong before you act.[^1]

 ---
 #strategic